Use Unity Catalog with your Delta Live Tables pipelines

 Add, change, or delete data in a streaming table

-You can use data manipulation language (DML) statements, including insert, update, delete, and merge statements, to modify streaming tables published to Unity Catalog.
-Support for DML queries against streaming tables enables use cases such as updating tables for compliance with the General Data Protection Regulation (GDPR).
+You can use data manipulation language (DML) statements, including insert, update, delete, and merge statements, to modify Streaming tables published to Unity Catalog.
+Support for DML queries against Streaming tables enables use cases such as updating tables for compliance with the General Data Protection Regulation (GDPR).

 Note